WYSIWYG

 New Lanark is so named because it sits right on the edge of the old town of Lanark.
 It was built from scratch in 1785 and opened in 1786 by banker David Dale and industrial pioneer Richard Arkwright.
 The mills and housing for all the workers were created to process cotton from raw bales to finished cloth.
 Arkwright only stayed in the partnership for a year, but DD remained with the town (and several others around Scotland) until his retirement when he sold the enterprise to his son-in-law, Robert Owen.

-Dale was a serious philanthropist and one of those Victorian industrialists who believed strongly in providing (for their time) good accommodation, three R's schooling, healthy living, and decent working conditions.
+Dale was a serious philanthropist and one of those Georgian industrialists who believed strongly in providing (for their time) good accommodation, three R's schooling, healthy living, and decent working conditions.
 We might still see them as restrictive, even oppressive, but the New Lanark mills, as well as the others Dale founded, all gained good reputations and were seen as desirable places to find oneself.

 When Owen took up the business, he continued this legacy and even sought to improve on it as much as was acceptable in those days.
 Indeed, he was keen on both work and social reform and used NL almost as an experimental community.
 It was under Owen's managership that NL became truly famous.